dracula/roam-research/INSTALL.md

     - Select `URLs starting with` from the dropdown menu
     - Add `https://roamresearch.com/#/app/`

 5. Add the Dracula CSS
-    - Copy and paste the contents of [`dracula.css`](./dracula.css) into the Stylus code box
+    - Copy and paste the contents of `dracula.css` into the Stylus code box

 6. Save the style and refresh your Roam Research page
-    - 🧛🏻‍♂️ Enjoy the darkness
+    - Enjoy the darkness